-In accordance with the requirements of the Workforce Innovation and Opportunity Act (WIOA) of 2014 and guidance published by California Workforce Development Board (CWDB) and Employment Development Department (EDD), the Southeast Los Angeles County Workforce Development Board (SELACO WDB) has developed a four-year Local Plan covering program years 2021-24.
-Upon approval by state officials representing the Governor, the Plan became effective from July 1, 2021 through June 30, 2025.
-In furtherance of the requirements of WIOA and in response to subsequent guidance published by EDD and the CWDB, SELACO WDB has developed this 2023 Biennial Modification to the PY 21-24 Local Plan.
-Following approval, this Local Plan Modification will become effective on July 1, 2023 and remain in effect through the end of the current four-year planning period.
+In accordance with the requirements of the Workforce Innovation and Opportunity Act (WIOA) of 2014 and guidance published by California Workforce Development Board and Employment Development Department, the Southeast Los Angeles County Workforce Development Board (SELACO WDB) has developed a four-year Local Plan covering program year 2021-24.
+Upon approval by state officials representing the Governor, the Plan will be effective from July 1, 2021 through June 30, 2025.
+This Plan replaces the SELACO WDB's PY 2017-20 Local Plan and its 2019 modification.
+While this Plan carries forward some of the strategies that have made local services effective and programs successful, it expresses the intention of SELACO WDB to examine and embrace opportunities for improvement over the life of the Plan.

 SELACO WDB oversees a local workforce area comprised of eight cities: Artesia, Bellflower, Cerritos, Downey, Hawaiian Gardens, Lakewood, Norwalk, and Paramount.
-Pursuant to applicable provisions of the California Government Code, the consortium of cities is legally organized as a Joint Powers Authority (JPA) for the purpose of providing workforce development and related human service programs.
+Pursuant to applicable provisions of the California Government Code, the consortium of cities is legally organized as a Joint Powers Authority for the purposes of providing workforce development and related human services.